Ten times the size of Banff, a tenth of the crowds, and the second-largest dark-sky preserve on earth. The Rockies, with the volume turned down.

 Our ranked list, with the one-sentence verdict on each.

 Jasper Townsite is where most hotels sit, and where you want to be if you intend to walk to dinner.
-Forest Park Hotel, The Crimson Jasper, Chateau Jasper, Tonquin Inn, Astoria Hotel, Lobstick Lodge, Marmot Lodge, and Mount Robson Inn are all within or just off Connaught Drive — the small main street where Jasper's surviving restaurants, outfitters, and the rail station cluster.
-Lake Beauvert, just east of town, is the address of Fairmont Jasper Park Lodge — a cabin-style resort with its own micro-village of dining rooms, golf, and lakeshore.
+Forest Park Hotel, The Crimson Jasper, Chateau Jasper, Astoria Hotel, Lobstick Lodge, and Marmot Lodge are all within or just off Connaught Drive, the small main street where Jasper's surviving restaurants, outfitters, and the rail station cluster.
+Lake Beauvert, just east of town, is the address of Fairmont Jasper Park Lodge, a cabin-style resort with its own micro-village of dining rooms, golf, and lakeshore.
 Pyramid Lake, six kilometres north, is where Pyramid Lake Lodge sits in genuine wilderness quiet.
-Maligne Lake, fifty kilometres south-east, is where the boat tours to Spirit Island depart — there is no longer overnight lodging at the lake itself since the destruction of Maligne Lodge in 2024.
-Marmot Basin is twenty kilometres south-west of town and a lift-and-shuttle ride from any townsite hotel — no slope-side accommodation here, which keeps the mountain more honest than its Alberta peers.
+Maligne Lake, fifty kilometres south-east, is where the boat tours to Spirit Island depart, there is no longer overnight lodging at the lake itself since the destruction of Maligne Lodge in 2024.
+Marmot Basin is twenty kilometres south-west of town and a lift-and-shuttle ride from any townsite hotel, no slope-side accommodation here, which keeps the mountain more honest than its Alberta peers.
 Athabasca Falls, sixty kilometres south on the Icefields Parkway, is best treated as a day-trip stop rather than a base.

 Jasper room rates run lower than Banff, materially so in shoulder seasons.
-The mid-range — hotels like Tonquin Inn, Marmot Lodge, and Lobstick Lodge — runs CA$185 to CA$260 per night in summer.
+The mid-range, hotels like Marmot Lodge and Lobstick Lodge, runs CA$185 to CA$260 per night in summer.
 Mid-tier independents and Banff Jasper Collection sister properties (Forest Park, Chateau Jasper, The Crimson Jasper, Pyramid Lake Lodge) sit at CA$240 to CA$390 in peak season, less in autumn and spring.
 Fairmont Jasper Park Lodge is the outlier: standard rooms from around CA$890 in July and August, with signature cabins and lakefront suites several thousand.
-Winter rates from late October through April fall 30–45 percent at most properties, with Fairmont occasionally available below CA$500 in deep January.
+Winter rates from late October through April fall 30, 45 percent at most properties, with Fairmont occasionally available below CA$500 in deep January.
 Christmas, New Year's, and the February long weekend remain peak.

 The 2024 wildfire reshaped Jasper's accommodation landscape.
 Maligne Lodge was destroyed and is not rebuilding for the 2026 season.
+The independent Mount Robson Inn on Connaught Drive was also lost and is rebuilding, with no rooms for the 2026 season.
 Fairmont Jasper Park Lodge lost two outbuildings (Milligan Manor and a Beaver Suite) but the main lodge and most cabins survived, with the property fully reopened since October 2024.
 Roughly a third of the townsite was damaged or destroyed in the fire; many small inns, restaurants, and shops are still rebuilding through 2026.
-Verify status directly with the property before relying on listings on third-party booking sites — some still show inventory at addresses that no longer exist.
+Verify status directly with the property before relying on listings on third-party booking sites, some still show inventory at addresses that no longer exist.
 Book Fairmont and Pyramid Lake Lodge three to four months ahead for July and August.
-Reserve Marmot Basin lift tickets and Maligne Lake boat tours to Spirit Island simultaneously with your hotel — both sell out the most desirable departure times weeks ahead.
-Park entry fees apply: roughly CA$11 per adult per day or CA$22.50 for a family, with annual Discovery Passes at CA$75 individual and CA$151 family — a sensible buy if you're staying more than three nights.
+Reserve Marmot Basin lift tickets and Maligne Lake boat tours to Spirit Island simultaneously with your hotel, both sell out the most desirable departure times weeks ahead.
+Park entry fees apply: roughly CA$11 per adult per day or CA$22.50 for a family, with annual Discovery Passes at CA$75 individual and CA$151 family, a sensible buy if you're staying more than three nights.
 The Jasper Skytram, Athabasca Glacier walks (Columbia Icefield), and Maligne Lake cruise are the three set-piece attractions; book all three before arrival.

 Other Canadian destinations worth your consideration.